 Add a touch of sparkle to the festive season this year with a Cotswolds Christmas light trail.
 With castles, palaces, gardens and forests all draped in colourful lights, these light trails have become an annual Christmas tradition.
-So wrap up warm (and bring an umbrella just in case), grab a hot drink and explore one of these fabulously festive 2025 Christmas light trails in the Cotswolds.
+So wrap up warm (and bring an umbrella just in case), grab a hot drink and explore one of these fabulously festive 2026 Christmas light trails in the Cotswolds, with details of dates, prices, whether dogs are allowed, parking, public transport and tips for visitors.

 Sudeley Castle Spectacle of Light

-The light trail takes around 60-75 minutes to walk, and there are stalls selling festive food and drink on the castle terrace just after the halfway point (they do get busy so prepare to queue).
+The light trail takes around 60–75 minutes to walk at a leisurely pace, with plenty of photo opportunities.
+There are stalls selling mulled wine, hot chocolate and donuts on the castle terrace just after the halfway point (they get busy so be prepared to queue) and a gift shop at the end.

 Christmas at Westonbirt

-There’s a brand-new trail for 2025 which features laser lights, firework trees, wicker animals, dazzling tunnels of light, colourful projections, clever visual effects and interactive displays for kids.
-And somewhere among them you’ll also catch a glimpse of Father Christmas and his elves.
+There’s a brand-new trail for 2026 which incorporates favourites from past trails including the Christmas Cathedral, Fire Garden, Sea of Light and interactive Ribbon Tunnels.
+And somewhere among the trees you can also catch a glimpse of Father Christmas and his elves.

-The trail is around a mile long (plus there’s a reasonable walk to get to the start from the car park) and takes around 60–90 minutes to complete.
-There are food and drink stalls along the way and in the Christmas village at the start and end, which also has traditional fairground rides.
+The trail is around a mile long and takes 60–90 minutes to complete, plus there’s a reasonable walk of around 15 minutes to get to the start point from the car park.
+The paths can get muddy if there’s been a lot of rain so wear waterproof shoes if it’s wet.
+There are food and drink stalls along the way and in the Christmas Village at the start/end, which also has traditional fairground rides.

 Blenheim Palace Illuminated Light Trail